ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

   }

-Once loaded as a system (a DRSystem object), it will has an initial state in which the quantity of each species in each cell is determined based on the species density and the cell volume.
+Once loaded as a system (a DRSystem object), it has an initial state in which the quantity of each species in each cell is determined based on the species density and the cell volume.

 However, it is also possible to explicitly set the initial state of the system.